tomeara1/Reflection/README.md

  #Reflection
+ ##7/28/17
+ This summer we did ALOT.
+We started off with computer basics, learning how to build and how a computer works.
+Then we created a github account and we started working on our projects.
+We did so many projects we made a calculator, we created a twitterbot, and we tried happy numbers.
+Overall this class was extemly fun and I learned a lot.
+Thank you Mr. Gold.
+ #Reflection
+ ##7/25/2017
+Today we kept on working on our twitterbot.
+Instead of posting tweets we are replying directially to people.
+We had to put our keys into a seperate foldeer to make sure no one steals our keys.
+Overall it was a very productive class

+---

+ #Reflection
  ##7/20/2017
+Today we wroked on a twitter bot.
+We createdd a new twitter acount and used code to send tweets out.

+---

+ #Reflection
+ ##7/20/2017
 Today we worked on the happy numbers project.
 The idea behind this project was to put a number through a series of equations and see if it equals 1.
 If it equals 1 then it is a happy number.
 I did not finish the project but I tried my best to finish it.
 We also learned about functions today.
 It was a very hard concept for me to wrap my head around but I tried my best to keep up with the class.
 Overall it was a very prodctive day and I like days were we just get to sit and work on out projects

+---

  # Reflection
  ## 7/19/2017
 Today we kept on working on our wifi project.
 I was in the infirmary for a decent amount of time so I did not get much done.
 I could not complete the project.
 Hopefully I can finish it tonight.